Chart Color Schemes

 Employment

-Canterbury (North) - Ashbury has a highly educated workforce with significant representation in the technology sector.
-Its unemployment rate was 4.2% as of June 2025.
+Canterbury North Ashbury has a highly educated workforce with the technology sector being prominent.
+Its unemployment rate is 4.2% as of September 2025.

 Frequently Asked Questions - Employment